Bali’s original secret spot

 When I think of Kuta… I think of mass development – an insane tourist hub where chaos reigns supreme.
 But before this beach was overrun by a billion package deals, there was an earlier more subtle chapter in it’s history; one that tells of an American couple who shared a beautiful little dream.

 During the 1930’s most tourists generally stayed in Denpasar with some finding lodgings in Ubud and Sanur.
 Unlike today, most tourists of this period weren’t instinctively drawn to the coast.
-Perhaps after months gazing at the ocean onboard cruise ships, visitors just didn’t want more of the same.
+Perhaps after months gazing at the ocean onboard cruise ships, people just didn’t want more of the same.

 But there was this one visitor who was a bit different… he didn’t mind an sea view… and his name was Bob Koke.